 Horse SafetyWe require every camper on a horse to wear a helmet as well as long pants and close toed shoes.
 Our Horseback Directors hold an Instructor Certification and are extensively trained in horse safety.

 Adventure and High Ropes Whether it's our Zip Line into the Lake, Climbing Walls, Bouldering Bungalow, Giant Swing, Leap of Faith or High Ropes or Low Ropes elements, we want to ensure that each one of these activities are as safe as possible.
-An independent contractor, Signature Research, inspects and certifies all of our ropes courses and equipment each year to ensure that they are in proper working order.
+An independent contractor, Alpine Towers, inspects and certifies all of our ropes courses and equipment each year to ensure that they are in proper working order.
 We do extensive training with staff on course safety, and an additional independent contractor instructs and approves our staff to run these elements.

 In an effort to exceed industry standards, we installed a new state of the art High Ropes course in 2016 that includes the Kong Continuous Belay System.
 This system ensures that a participant cannot unclip from any of the elements while on the course, removing the threat of operator error.